 - New User Experience (UX)

 The look and layout of virtually all user interfaces will be more modern and attractive.
 Pop-ups, action screens, and all question types will feature a clean, uncluttered design with a refreshing blue and orange color scheme.
 A bar at the top left of the screen will show the testlets that are currently opened, locked, or completed.
 The timer, which will contain larger digits providing a more specific time count, will sit right below this testlet bar, and the question navigation will be centered beneath the timer toolbar.
-Additionally, the exam screens will be much wider, as they will be optimized for the 23″ HD monitors coming to the Prometric testing centers this year.
+Additionally, the exam screens will be much wider, as they will be optimized for the 23″ HD monitors already in the Prometric testing centers.

 - Exam Question Functionality

 There are several improvements to many different areas of the exam.
 We’ve distilled them and itemized them in the following table.

 New CPA Exam Version